 Geraint Thomas hopeful Tour de France can take place at some point in 2020

-The race faces postponement after French president Emmanuel Macron extended the ban on mass gatherings.
+French president Emmanuel Macron has said there can be no mass gatherings in the country until at least mid-July.

-Geraint Thomas is hopeful the Tour de France can be rearranged for later in the summer as cycling’s biggest race faces postponement or even cancellation due to the coronavirus pandemic.
+Geraint Thomas is hopeful the Tour de France can be rearranged for later in the summer as organisers plan for the race to be postponed due to the coronavirus pandemic.

 The 107th edition of the Tour was set to begin in Nice on June 27 and conclude in Paris on July 19, but French president Emmanuel Macron has said there can be no mass gatherings in the country until at least mid-July.